 - d.
 Center Directors are responsible and accountable for all activities assigned to their Center.
 They are responsible for the institutional activities and for ensuring the proper planning for and assuring the proper execution of programs and projects assigned to the Center.
-This includes: - (1) Performing their delegated Technical Authority duties in accordance with Section 3.3; - (2) Ensuring the Center is capable of accomplishing the programs, projects, and other activities assigned to it in accordance with Agency policy and the Center's best practices and institutional policies by establishing, developing, and maintaining institutional capabilities (processes and procedures, human capitalâ?"including trained/certified program/project personnel, facilities, and infrastructure) required for the execution of programs and projects; - (3) Establishing and maintaining ongoing processes and forums, including the CMC, to monitor the status and progress of programs and projects at their Center; - (4) Performing periodic program and project reviews to assess technical and programmatic progress to ensure performance in accordance with their Center's and the Agency's requirements, procedures, processes, etc.; - (5) Reporting the executability of all aspects of their programs and projects (programmatic, technical, and all others) along with major risks, mitigation strategies, and significant concerns to the Decision Authority and other appropriate forums; - (6) Working with the Mission Directorate and the programs and project managers, once assigned, to assemble the program/project team(s) and to provide needed Center resources; - (7) Providing support and guidance to programs and projects in resolving technical and programmatic issues and risks; - (8) Concurring on the adequacy of cost/schedule estimates and the consistency of these estimates with Agency requirements, workforce, and other resources stipulated in proposed Program and Project Plans; - (9) Working proactively with the Mission Directorates, programs, projects, and other Institutional Authorities to find constructive solutions to problems to benefit both the programs and projects and the overall Agency long-term health; and - (10) Certifying that programs and/or projects have been accomplished properly as part of the launch approval process. - e.
+This includes: - (1) Performing their delegated Technical Authority duties in accordance with Section 3.3; - (2) Ensuring the Center is capable of accomplishing the programs, projects, and other activities assigned to it in accordance with Agency policy and the Center's best practices and institutional policies by establishing, developing, and maintaining institutional capabilities (processes and procedures, human capital including trained/certified program/project personnel, facilities, and infrastructure) required for the execution of programs and projects; - (3) Establishing and maintaining ongoing processes and forums, including the CMC, to monitor the status and progress of programs and projects at their Center; - (4) Performing periodic program and project reviews to assess technical and programmatic progress to ensure performance in accordance with their Center's and the Agency's requirements, procedures, processes, etc.; - (5) Reporting the executability of all aspects of their programs and projects (programmatic, technical, and all others) along with major risks, mitigation strategies, and significant concerns to the Decision Authority and other appropriate forums; - (6) Working with the Mission Directorate and the programs and project managers, once assigned, to assemble the program/project team(s) and to provide needed Center resources; - (7) Providing support and guidance to programs and projects in resolving technical and programmatic issues and risks; - (8) Concurring on the adequacy of cost/schedule estimates and the consistency of these estimates with Agency requirements, workforce, and other resources stipulated in proposed Program and Project Plans; - (9) Working proactively with the Mission Directorates, programs, projects, and other Institutional Authorities to find constructive solutions to problems to benefit both the programs and projects and the overall Agency long-term health; and - (10) Certifying that programs and/or projects have been accomplished properly as part of the launch approval process. - (11) Supporting Mission Directorates to plan and manage independent reviews. - e.
 The program manager is responsible for the formulation and implementation of the program as described in this document and NPR 7123.1.
 This includes responsibility and accountability for the program safety; technical integrity; technical, cost, and schedule performance; and mission success.
-(Refer to the NASA Space Flight Program and Project Management Handbook for additional information.) - f.
-The project manager is responsible for the formulation and implementation of the project as described in this document and NPR 7123.1.
-This includes responsibility and accountability for the project safety; technical integrity; technical, cost, and schedule performance; and mission success.
-(Refer to the NASA Space Flight Program and Project Management Handbook for additional information) - g.
-The Director, Office of Evaluation, supports the Administrator, Deputy Administrator, Associate
+(Refer to the NASA Space Flight Program and Project Management Handbook and the NASA Project Planning and Control Handbook for additional information.)